zhangyongzhe20/CZ3003/backend/deployment/README.md

 4. In your browser, go to http://localhost:8000

-5. Press Control+C to stop the local web server.
+5. Press `control+C` to stop the local web server.

 ## 2. Running Server using Docker